-A female of Painted terrapin (Batagur borneoensis), critically endangered species, found (catched) by a farmer in a blocked ditch which situated in his farm.
+A female of Painted terrapin (Batagur borneoensis) – a critically endangered species – was found (caught) by a farmer in a blocked ditch situated on his farm.
 The terrapin is accidentally found when the excavator used to dig shallow trenches.

-When digging that muddy ditch, a terrapin is sighted by farmer.
-As farmer knows that the species is protected – impact of our socialization program which reach the village – , he quickly catch the terrapin to rescue her from danger situation.
-Then, he call the secretary of Village Gelung to report the situation.
-After that, the secretary contact our staff who stay in Village Pusung Kapal, a neighbor of Village Gelung.
+When digging that muddy ditch, a terrapin is sighted by the farmer.
+The farmer knows that the species is protected – the impact of our socialization program which reach his village -, and he quickly catches the terrapin to rescue her from a dangerous situation.
+Then, he calls the secretary of Village Gelung to report the finding.
+After that, the secretary contacts our staff who stay in Village Pusung Kapal, a neighbor of Village Gelung.

-Our staff, Hakim and Safrizal, accompanied by secretary decided to move quickly to response the information and checking the field situation.
-After arrive in location and checking the terrapin, recording morphometric data, more comprehensive information is collected by interview to farmer.
+Our staff, Hakim and Safrizal, accompanied by the secretary decided to move quickly to respond to the information and check the field situation.
+After their arrival at the location, our team checked the condition of the terrapin, then recorded morphometric data.
+More comprehensive information is collected by interviewing farmers.

-We were happy to know that a female with 52 cm in carapace length, 45 cm widht and 20 kg weight, in good condition, without any injury.
-The female released immediately in the same daya (22 June) on Tamiang River, a main river, which only separated (blocked) by soil wall and a 30 cm pipe (to flow the water) with the ditch.
+We were happy to know that a female with 52 cm in carapace length, 45 cm width, and 20 kg weight, is in good condition, without any injury.
+The female was released immediately on the same day (22 June) on the Tamiang River, the main river, which is only separated (blocked) by a soil wall and only connected to the ditch with a 30 cm pipe to flow the water.

-About a decade ago, the ditch is a river branch of Tamiang River.
-However, to expand the agricultural, the ditch is blocked by build soil wall.
-To flow the water into and out of ditch, about 30 cm wide pipe was installed and connected to river.
+About a decade ago, the ditch is a river branch of the Tamiang River.
+However, to expand agriculture, the ditch is blocked by building a soil wall.
+To flow the water into and out of the ditch, about 30 cm wide pipe was installed and connected to the river.

-As the farmer said that there are another terrapin stuck (trapped) in this blocked ditch, our rescue operation will be continue.
-Effort to capture that terrapin will use bait traps and fish net if possible.
+As the farmer said that there is another terrapin stuck (trapped) in this blocked ditch, our rescue operation will continue.
+The effort to capture that terrapin will use bait traps and fishnet if possible.
 Stay updated!